Pyogenic liver abscess

 Liver abscess; Bacterial liver abscess; Hepatic abscess

 Pyogenic liver abscess is a pus-filled pocket of fluid within the liver.
-Pyogenic means producing pus.
+Pyogenic means "with pus".

 There are many possible causes of liver abscesses, including: